 The auditor does this by gathering objective evidence and evaluating it against audit criteria.
 Evidence may come from interviews, observation, documents, records, systems, data, physical conditions, or a combination of these.

-First-party audits, internal assurance, process improvement, checking the organisation’s own EMS.
+First-party audits, internal assurance, process improvement and checking the organisation’s own EMS.

-Planning and leading audits, managing audit teams, conducting formal audits, drawing audit conclusions, communicating with auditees, managing opening/closing meetings.
+Planning and leading audits, managing audit teams, conducting formal audits, drawing audit conclusions, communicating with auditees, and managing opening and closing meetings.

-Evidence-based thinking, objectivity, audit criteria, sampling, professional behaviour, clear reporting.
+Evidence-based thinking, objectivity, audit criteria, sampling, professional behaviour and clear reporting.

 The role is to provide useful assurance.
 A good audit helps the organisation see what is working, what is not working, where risk exists, and where improvement is needed.